Styling A Newborn Photography Session

 Props

 If it is left up to me, I use one bed and two buckets, baskets or bowls in every session.
-I do this to give variety not just in the style of props but also in the poses used in each.
-But, my clients often have fallen in love with certain images and they may really want to use two different baskets, and maybe they don’t love the bucket or the bed, and that is totally cool!
+I do this to give variety, not just in the style of props but also in the poses used in each.
+But, my clients often have fallen in love with specific images and may not be as interested in the variety.
 Some people like no props or maybe just one, some people want mostly images with props.
 Don’t like babies in bonnets?
 That’s allowed!
 Again, preference is just that – we need to know yours to make sure you love YOUR images.
-Please don’t ever feel afraid to point out the things you love or don’t love to your photographer – it does not hurt our feelings!
-It is so great to know things like that ahead of time, before planning setups around certain items that you may actually not love.

 Personal Taste

-Of course, you’ve hired your Photographer because you absolutely love their style and their portfolio.
-So you are certainly free to tell them “I trust your talents, I don’t need to be involved in the planning”.
-Photographers are artists, so I don’t know one who doesn’t love to hear that!
-For me though, client satisfaction is always a top priority.
-If all of these other questions don’t help you make some decisions, it may be as simple as looking at other images and choosing the ones you like best!
-Maybe you notice that you are drawn to images of a baby on all-white, or you really love the dramatic black-and-white images.
+Maybe you are drawn to images of a baby on all-white, or you really love the dramatic black-and-white images.
 You may prefer a variety of colors, just one small pop of color, or all neutrals.
 And if you want to include color, would you prefer a traditionally gender-specific color palette?
-Maybe you’d like to branch out from pink for girls and go with purple, or even blue or green – and I definitely support this!
+Maybe you’d like to branch out from pink for girls and go with purple, or even blue or green!
 Do you like lots of wood accents or to keep things more white and bright?
 Do lots of textures make you feel cozy, or do you prefer the smooth and simple?
 There is no wrong answer to any of these – it is a preference, and everyone has one!

 most importantly, just remember…